Free UK Delivery on All Orders

 The Fix

 Use a smart charge battery system to maintain your battery through winter months.
 Even charging once a fortnight makes a massive difference.
-If your battery's over 4 years old and struggling, test it with an automotive battery tester before throwing money at a new one — it might just need a proper conditioning cycle.
+If your battery's over 4 years old and struggling, test it with an automotive OBD2 code reader before throwing money at a new one — it might just need a proper conditioning cycle.

 For diagnostics, an engine fault code reader can reveal whether your alternator's underperforming.
 A charging voltage below 13.8V at idle suggests the alternator isn't keeping up, especially with heated screens and lights running in winter.